-The objective is to develop innovative materials such as metals, ceramics, polymers and composites designed for use in AM processes (e.g. tuning composition, structure, morphology, powder-processing parameters, etc.) and improved production systems in order to improve or modify properties for manufactured products.
-The final goal of proposed projects should be to demonstrate the ability of new materials and processes to achieve finished components exhibiting improved performance, preferably with reduced life cycle costs.

-Project proposals should address materials and production processes for final part production.
-This could include e.g. modeling of materials and processes (including microstructures), mechanical and corrosion properties, surface finishing, internal stress and warpage reduction, electrical and thermal conductivity, and materials specifically designed to exploit the potential of AM systems including the ability to effectively produce multimaterial structures.
-Proposals should also discuss energy and environmental related aspects of the research as well as how the project results support recycling and circular economy.
+The objective is to develop innovative materials such as metals, ceramics, polymers, composites and multi-materials designed for use in AM processes (e.g. tuning composition, micro-structure, morphology, powder size distribution, etc.) and enhanced production processes in order to improve or modify properties of manufactured products.
+The final goal of proposed projects should be to demonstrate the ability of new materials and processes to achieve finished components exhibiting improved performance, preferably with reduced overall costs, as compared to the state-of-the-art.
+Project proposals should address materials and production processes for part production.
+This could include e.g. modelling of materials and processes (including microstructures), (static and dynamic) mechanical and corrosion properties, surface finishing, internal stress and warpage reduction, electrical and thermal conductivity, and materials specifically designed to exploit the potential of AM including the ability to effectively produce functionally graded or multi-material structures.
+Proposals should also discuss energy and environmental related aspects of the research as well as how the project results support